 Oklahoma gets its name from the Choctaw name for 'Red People.'
 One look at the state's vividly red earth and you'll wonder if the name is more of a literal than an ethnic comment.
 Still, with 39 tribes located here, it is a place with deep Native American significance.
 Museums, cultural displays and more abound.

 The other side of the Old West coin, cowboys also figure prominently in the Sooner State.
 Although pickups have replaced horses, there's still a great sense of the open range, interrupted only by urban Oklahoma City and Tulsa.
-Oklahoma's share of Route 66 links some of the Mother Road's iconic highlights and there are myriad atmospheric old towns.
+Oklahoma's share of Route 66 (the largest of any state) links some of the Mother Road's iconic highlights and there are myriad atmospheric old towns.